HomeLearn

 What the Fed Actually Did

-The Federal Reserve voted to keep its benchmark interest rate — the federal funds rate — in the 3.50% to 3.75% range.
+The Federal Reserve voted to keep its benchmark interest rate — the federal funds rate — in the 3.50% to 3.75% range (FOMC statement).
 This is the rate that banks charge each other for overnight loans, and it ripples through the entire economy.
 Think of it as the "price of money."
 After aggressively raising rates to a peak of 5.25–5.50% in 2023 to fight inflation, the Fed began cutting in late 2024 as price pressures eased.
 Now, with rates significantly lower but inflation not quite at the 2% target yet, the Fed has entered a wait-and-see phase.
 Chair Powell has emphasized a "data-dependent" approach, meaning each new economic report — jobs, inflation, consumer spending — will influence whether the next move is another cut or a longer pause.

 How Interest Rates Affect You